 The placement of low-permeability cover soil and topsoil was completed in 2006.
 The additional cover soil reduces infiltration of rainwater and snowmelt water through the landfill and minimizes the potential for leachate generation and groundwater contamination.
+This is shown by the significant ponding of water observed at the toe of Landfill 6 and within the constructed vernal pools.
+This surplus of water has been attributed to the increased flow across the landfill surface because the landfill cap installation reduced rainwater infiltration.
 The potential for nearby wildlife and human populations to be exposed to the landfill has also been reduced by this measure.
 Thus, this action of the presumptive remedy satisfies the RAOs established for Landfill 6.